 I always get customers asking me how to attach their railing to their application.
 While there are many different ways to attach your railing, the most popular methods are mounting to the fascia or mounting to the surface.
-Fascia mounts are also referred to as a side mounts or joist mounts and surface mounts are occasionally referred to as deck mounts, floor mount, or even top mounts.
+In addition, many clients opt for the more sleek and modern style of under mounting the posts.

-There are advantages and disadvantages to both…
+There are advantages and disadvantages to Each Style…

 I find that the biggest advantage to surface mount cable railing posts is how much easier it makes your installation.
 Thanks to gravity, the posts will stand up easily by themselves which means your project can be a one-man installation job.
 There’s no overhang to avoid here.
 Just put it down, line it up, and screw it in place.
 Also, it is one of the most common methods to attach posts to concrete or tile.